CVD Simulation Web App

 CVD Sim—Brettel Model

-▾Click To Show Description
+▾Click To Show Explanation

 The simulation model is based on the Brettel, Viénot, & Mollon 1997 & 1999 models, which convert from sRGB to CIEXYZ and then to an LMS colorspace.
 Once in LMS, the corresponding cone vector is modified/reduced to emulate that cone as non-functional or missing.

 This model (Brettel et.al.) is generally regarded as accurate for the most common "missing cone" (opia) forms of CVD, particularly protanopia and deuteranopia where the red or green cones (respectively) are not present.
 This simulator does not simulate mild anomalous forms — only the most severe of each type of CVD.
 While Red/Green CVD types are the most common, this simulator also presents some of the more rare forms of CVD such as tritanopia and achromatopsia in the form of "blue cone monochromatism"".

 This simulator has two tritanopia simulators (blue deficient).
 The one in the second row is based on the Brettel model, the one on the third row is experimental (part of our research) and is weighted for a greater decrease in luminance towards blue.
 Unfortunately, tritans are sufficiently rare that conducting empirical studies to evaluate accuracy is challenging.

 The second row also has an experimental sim for the very rare Blue Cone Monochromat.
 BCM means they have only blue cones and rods, with no green or red cones — they (along with the very rare rod-only achromatopsia) are the only truly "colorblind" with no color perception.
 The blue-cone-mono sim is experimental, and while it is based on similar concepts to Brettel, research is pending for further verification.
 NEW in MAY 2022: to better simulate BCM, we've added low vision features: low acuity and simulated photophobia.